cormacp/battle/README.md

 ```
 Supported methods:
 * GET - to retrieve historical battle data
-* POST - to a new battle between players
+* POST - to create a new battle between players

 ### sample CURL POST request

+A POST request to the Battles resource requires two query string arguments (``Player.id`` identifiers) to begin a battle between both players.
+For example:

 ```
 curl --location --request POST 'http://127.0.0.1:5000/battles?player_a=14&player_b=15' \